Mera Peak Climbing

 Autumn Season

 This three-month period of September, October, and November will provide the optimum opportunity for Mera Peak Climbing.
 These three months are all part of the autumn season.
-Similarly, this location obtains warm air this season, accompanied by a slew of lovely flowers.
+Similarly, this location obtains warm air this season, accompanied by many lovely flowers.
 The rhododendron-filled landscape will take your breath away.
 The temperature will be approximately 15 degrees Celsius during the day and 2 to 3 degrees Celsius at night.
 There will be very little rain this season, making climbing much simpler.
 Crowds may make teahouses and trials more challenging to navigate.

 Spring Season